me-raffyrabin/tldr-me/README.md

 - The summary rides in the URL **fragment** (`#s=`), which browsers never send to the server.
 Even on a hosted deploy, the summary is not transmitted to the host.
 - If the compressed summary would push the link past ~1800 characters, it degrades to just `?u=<source url>`, and the recipient's device re-summarizes locally.
 A slower link beats a broken one.

-**Instagram is the odd one out.** It has no web link-sharing endpoint — there is no URL you can open to hand it a link.
-On mobile the button opens the OS share sheet (where Instagram is a genuine target); on desktop it copies the link and says to paste it.
-Any site claiming to "share to Instagram" from a web page is doing one of those two things.

 SMS also needs per-platform handling: iOS wants `sms:&body=`, Android wants `sms:?body=`.
 Using the wrong one opens an empty message.